electron/packager/docs/api.md

 Currently you must look for conversion tools in order to supply an icon in the format required by the platform:

-- OS X: `.icns`
+- macOS: `.icns`
 - Windows: `.ico` ([See the readme](https://github.com/electron-userland/electron-packager#building-windows-apps-from-non-windows-platforms) for details on non-Windows platforms)
 - Linux: this option is not supported, as the dock/window list icon is set via [the `icon` option in the `BrowserWindow` constructor](https://electronjs.org/docs/api/browser-window/#new-browserwindowoptions).
-  *Please note that you need to use a PNG, and not the OS X or Windows icon formats, in order for it to show up in the dock/window list.* Setting the icon in the file manager is not currently supported.
+  *Please note that you need to use a PNG, and not the macOS or Windows icon formats, in order for it to show up in the dock/window list.* Setting the icon in the file manager is not currently supported.

 If the file extension is omitted, it is auto-completed to the correct extension based on the platform, including when [`platform: 'all'`](#platform) is in effect.